Wai-Mike/GitHubCloneProject/README.md

-This is the main objective of this task
+This is the main objective of this taskModification in main branch.